TeamLumi/luminescent-team/docs/faq.md

 ### Are you gonna add [X]?

 Maybe.
-Check the [features](./category/features) page before asking, then check the [Discord](https://discord.gg/luminescent).
+Check the [features](./features) page before asking, then check the [discord](https://discord.gg/luminescent).
 We reserve the right to reject any suggestions we don't feel would fit in the romhack.
 Arguing when/if we reject your suggestion (not explaining your side) will only lead to a warning.

 ### Is there any way I can help with development?

-Come apply in the [Discord](https://discord.gg/luminescent).
+Come apply in the [discord](https://discord.gg/luminescent).
 If we think you fit our needs, we may bring you on.

 ### The mod doesn't work, what do I do?

 If it doesn't properly apply, you have likely done something wrong.
-For that, visit the [Discord](https://discord.gg/luminescent).
+For that, visit the [discord](https://discord.gg/luminescent).

 ### Will you be adding new Pokemon?
 What about regional forms?

 As of 2.0.1 beta, Luminescent Platinum includes Pokémon 1-493, their regional forms, and any associated evolutions.
 Generation 5+ Pokémon will not be added until 3.0 (estimated mid-2023).
+See [this page](./incense-regional) for more info.

 ### How do I encounter regional Pokémon?

-At the beginning of the game (or after healing at a Pokémon Center), you will receive an Incense Burner.
-Activate it to have a chance of encountering new 'mons.
-In 2.0, all "flower" options give the same results.
-(In the future, they will decide what region the altered encounters are drawn from.)
+See [Incense Burner & Regional Pokemon](./incense-regional) for further information.

 ### Megas?